learn-co-curriculum/hs-git-environment-setup/README.md

 * Copy and paste the [Flatiron School Gitconfig](https://github.com/flatiron-school/dotfiles/blob/master/gitconfig) into this file

-* You'll going to need to replace some values with your own information from Github including:
+* You're going to need to replace some values with your own information from Github including:

-  * the email address that you used to register for github in three different places where you see `<github email address>`.
-You'll be replacing the whole thing - you don't want any of the < > angle brackets around the things you replace, like your email, username, or tokens.
+  * the email address that you used to register for github.
+This is in three different places where you see `<github email address>`.
+You'll be replacing the whole thing, you don't want any of the < > angle brackets around the things you replace.

   * Your github username and API token.
-This is how you find your API token on github.com:
+This is how you find and generate API tokens on github.com:

     * Click settings in the top right corner (it's an icon that looks like a cog), it should bring up a menu on the left side.
-    * Click applications in that menu.
+    * Click "Applications" in that menu.
-    * Click "Generate new token" next to "Personal access tokens".
+    * Next to "Personal access tokens" you should see a button for "Generate new token".
+Click on it.
-    * Enter 'flatiron-camp' under "Token description" then click the green "Generate token" button.
+    * Under "Token description" enter 'flatiron-camp', then click the green "Generate token" button.
     * Once it refreshes the screen and displays your token (a series of randomly generated letters and numbers), you'll want to copy that and paste it into your .gitconfig file.

 * Now scroll all the way to the top of the file and after [core], you'll want to replace the text <YOUR_HOME_DIRECTORY> with the name of your computer user.
 You can type pwd in terminal to figure out what you need to type in!